oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 1. Synchronous commands - the command ends when the executeAction ends.
 2. Asynchronous commands - the command is ended when the endAction ends.
 The endAction is triggered by the AsyncTaskManager when the command tasks are reported as completed.

-The following sequence diagrams describe how the new component should interact in order to manage the commands:
+The following sequence diagrams describe how the new components should interact in order to support the commands, by command type:
  **Sync Command Invocation Sequence Diagram**
 ![](Sync-action-invocation-sequence-diagram.jpeg "fig:Sync-action-invocation-sequence-diagram.jpeg")
 **The sequence above describes invocation of sync-action:**